-The Group has complied with the covenant throughout the reporting period.
+The fellow subsidiary has complied with the relevant covenants at each test date during the reporting period.

-28. DEFERRED TAX ASSETS/LIABILITIES
+27. DEFERRED TAX ASSETS/LIABILITIES

 For the purpose of presentation in the consolidated statement of financial position, certain deferred tax assets and liabilities have been offset.
 The following is the analysis of deferred tax balances for financial reporting purposes.